helen751/Hugo_finance_tracker/README.md

 ## 🙌 Acknowledgements

-- Icons and avatars are custom SVGs in `assets/icons/` and `assets/testimonials/`.
+- Icons and avatars are custom SVGs in `assets/icons/` and `assets/testimonials/` generated for me by ChatGPT.
 - No frameworks used.
 All credit to the course rubric for requirements & milestones.